jbiatek/BSGRulebook/rulebook.md

 #### Revealed Cylons during the Sleeper Agent phase

-If the Resurrection Ship is a hazardous location, revealed Cylon players receive Loyalty cards, look at them, then immediately pass them on to *one* human player of their choice.
+If the Resurrection Ship is a hazardous location, revealed Cylon players receive Loyalty cards, look at them, then immediately pass them face down to *one* human player of their choice.
 They must not follow any text that says to "immediately reveal this card".
 The human player who receives these cards is the one who will reveal them.

 If the Resurrection Ship is not hazardous, revealed Cylons get their extra Loyalty card, but do not automatically pass them off, nor do they reveal them even if it says to "immediately reveal this card".
 Instead, they can choose to pass them off as an action in the Resurrection Ship when the game resumes.

 Sharon "Boomer" Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
 If "Boomer" has already revealed as a Cylon, however, her negative ability should no longer apply because character abilities are ignored as a revealed Cylon.
-If playing with an extra card style Loyalty deck, this is no problem since there is a mechanism for dealing with this already.
-Otherwise, deal the extra card to "Boomer" despite technically no longer having that weakness so that there is not an extra Loyalty card left over.
+If playing with an extra card style Loyalty deck, this is no problem since the Loyalty deck is not supposed to be empty anyway.
+If not, deal the extra card to "Boomer" despite technically no longer having that weakness to ensure that there is not an extra Loyalty card left over.

 ### Combat ship attack table

 <table>
 	<tr><th> Ship being attacked</th> <th> Result </th></tr>